 11. Feature films must be at least a Texas premiere.
 AFF will not screen features in competition that have played at other Texas festivals or screened publicly in a theater in Texas (including a one night only screening in a rented space) prior to October 24, 2024.
 We prefer World, North American, and US premieres and all things being equal, will often opt to program the film that has not yet had a release over one that has played at several festivals.
 If a film is screened online as part of a festival's program that will count as a local premiere to the physical address of the festival played through.

-11. Private invite-only screenings (for instance for cast and crew or donors) do not affect a film’s eligibility.
+14. Private invite-only screenings (for instance for cast and crew or donors) do not affect a submission’s eligibility.

 15. AFF reserves the right in its sole discretion to reject or disqualify any ineligible entries, without a refund.

-13. Films that are selected to screen at the Festival may not necessarily be selected to be “in competition” for awards purposes.
+16. Films and series that are selected to screen at the Festival may not necessarily be selected to be “in competition” for awards purposes.
 Notifications regarding potential selection for competition status possibly may occur subsequent to notifications of acceptance for exhibition.